gittygoh/wiznoteXport/README.md

 ### 1. Basic Cloud Export

 This is the most common use case for exporting from the official WizNote cloud service.
 It saves the notes to a `wiz-backup` folder in the current directory.

+### 2. Export from a Private, Self-Hosted Server

+If you are running your own WizNote server on your local network, you need to point the script to its local IP address.
+This example saves the backup to a specific directory on a Windows machine.

+### 3. Saving to a Mounted Drive on Linux

+This example shows how to export notes to an external USB drive or network share that has been mounted to the file system on a Linux machine.

+### 4. Backing up to a "Notes" Folder in your Home Directory

+This example uses a relative path (`~/Documents/Notes`) to save the export into a `Notes` folder located inside your user's `Documents` directory.
+The `~` symbol is automatically expanded by the shell to your home directory.

+### 5. Simple Export to the Current Folder

+By using `.` as the output path, this command tells the script to create the backup folders and files directly inside the directory where you are currently running the command.